stargazer/django-icetea/README.md

 ## Usage

-Say we have a Project which has pulled ``Django-Icetea``.
+Say we have a Project which has pulled ``django-Icetea``.
 Let's assume we have an app called ``foo``, with a model ``Foomodel``.

 We want to define 2 API handlers, to expose the model ``Foomodel`` to the API,